JoyfulReaper/HappyGopher/README.md

 ## Current Limitations

-* Compiled `IGopherPage` implementations are supported, but runtime plugin DLL discovery and loading are not
 * Dynamic routing supports exact selectors only; prefix, wildcard, and parameterized routes are not supported
 * No CGI or arbitrary scripting